-Three incidents today, all tied up in the same big idea, but each their own moment1.
+Three incidents today, all tied up in the same big idea, but each their own moment ((I thought an awful lot about Alan’s recent post on blogging all day long, too.
+So know it’s in here somewhere, too.)).
 The moments first.
-This morning I was in a meeting with several of my colleagues on a curriculum project.
-One of today’s tasks was to finalize a naming scheme for several fo the files in the release of the […]Read More Letting Go Of What You Love
+This morning I was in a meeting with several of my colleagues on a […]Read More Letting Go Of What You Love

 I’m working with a couple groups of teachers next week who want to explore the idea of blogging as a way of promoting inquiry and professional growth in their practice.
 As I’ve proposed to one group, here’s the session description as I’m thinking of it: We’re on the third generation of writing tools for […]Read More Faking It

 I’m writing tonight from a room at the National Writing Project’s Resource Development Retreat in Denver.
 I’ve been here the last couple of days, working to build some resources and support some other folks to get things made.
 Several of the NWP’s initiatives and projects are represented here, and there’re folks working on making assignments […]Read More On Turning 39

 The title of this post will likely bug some folks because it’s a fairly obvious statement.
 Except I see plenty of teachers, well-meaning and kind-hearted every one, requiring students to post work they do in class online.
 Without exception or choice in the matter.
 They require this work to be posted publicly for a number […]Read More If Public Isn’t an Option, Then It Isn’t a Choice

 A couple of years ago, when I was doing some regular work for an area art museum, my daughter, Ani, asked me if, on our next trip to visit the museum, it’d be okay if we took along some of her artwork to show the museum.
 That was a tricky conversation we had to have […]Read More Where’s Your Refrigerator?